 Nov 1-2 is also a special day known as The Day of the Dead, a holiday celebrated primarily in Mexico, but this holiday is evident in other cultures.
 The holiday focuses on family gatherings where the focus is on remembering and praying for friends and family members who have died.

 The celebration takes place on Nov 1 st and 2nd, connecting the Catholic holidays of All Saints’ Day and All Souls’ Day.
-They practice a variety of rituals to honor the deceased using skulls and the deceased favorite foods.
+They practice various rituals to honor the deceased using skulls and the deceased favorite foods.
 The ceremony often includes a precision to the gravesite where they sing and pray.
 Sometimes they leave pictures and other possessions that honor their ancestors.

 Scholars trace the origins of this holiday to the Aztec festival dedicated to the goddess Mictecacihuatl.
 The annual celebration has since spread worldwide.
 In Brazil, Dia de Finados is a public holiday that many Brazilians celebrate by visiting cemeteries and churches.